 For some programs, you might have to submit additional information.
 For example:

 - An academic writing sample

 You might also have to participate in a personal interview.

 International students must submit satisfactory TOEFL or IELTS exam scores unless English is their primary language.
 They must also submit international transcripts and submit to a transcript evaluation.
 International students should note that financial aid is not as readily available to international students as it is to domestic ones.
 They should plan accordingly.

 The application fee for any program is $50.

-In fall, 2015, Saybrook University had 558 students, all of which were graduate students.
-56 percent of those students were full time, and 44 percent were part time.
-92 percent of all students were enrolled in at least some distance education.
-Only 8 percent were not enrolled in any distance education at all.
+In fall, 2016, Saybrook University had 558 students, all of which were graduate students.
+56 percent of those students were part-time, and 44 percent were full-time.
+88 percent of all students were enrolled in at least some distance education.
+Only 11 percent were not enrolled in any distance education at all.
 Because all of Saybrook’s programs require a short residency, no students learned 100 percent online.

-Financial aid is available to Saybrook students.
+Financial aid may be available to qualified Saybrook students.
 Saybrook participates in the Federal Direct Loan Program of the U.S. Department of Education.
-It also honors GI Bill benefits and the Federal Work-Study Program.
+It also honors The Servicemen's Readjustment Act of 1944 benefits and the Federal Work-Study Program.
 International students are also able to apply for loans through privately-funded options.
 International students must have a co-signer who is a U.S. citizen.
-Saybrook offers direct scholarships to students and can help students find outside scholarships.
+Saybrook offers direct scholarships to eligible students and can help students find outside scholarships.